 About me

-I am a Ph.D.
-Candidate in Computer Science and Engineering at the Paul G. Allen School of Computer Science & Engineering, University of Washington, an Apple Scholar, and a Google Lime Scholar.
-I am advised by Prof. Jennifer Mankoff.
-Through my research efforts, I examine accessibility barriers experienced by blind or visually impaired (BVI) developers participating in professional programming domains such as user interface design, data science, and physical computing.
-My work contributes real-world systems to improve developer tools and new interaction techniques to address these access barriers.
+I am an Assistant Professor at the School of Information, University of Michigan.
+I obtained my Ph.D. in Computer Science and Engineering from the Paul G. Allen School of Computer Science & Engineering, University of Washington, where I was advised by Prof. Jennifer Mankoff.
+I am an an Apple Scholar, and a Google Lime Scholar.
+In my research so far,I examined accessibility barriers experienced by blind or visually impaired (BVI) developers participating in professional programming domains such as user interface design, data science, and physical computing.
+My past work contributed real-world systems to improve developer tools and new interaction techniques to address these access barriers.

 Broadly, my research interests fall into areas of HCI and Accessibility.
-I however believe that using technology is a human experience, just like living with a disability is, and every person involved in designing technology has a part to play to make the world more accessible – whether you are designing the next big AI service or are interested in making our computers work faster.
+I believe that using technology is a human experience, just like living with a disability is, and every person involved in designing technology has a part to play to make the world more accessible – whether you are designing the next big AI service or are interested in making our computers work faster.
 Please reach out if you design technology and would like to identify how you can help make the world more accessible.

 New Interaction Techniques for Nonvisual Programming